-Managing sales teams successfully requires the sales manager to be skilled in several diverse areas including, but not limited to: decision-making and setting objectives, organizing the tasks necessary to achieve them, leading and motivating the sales team, and problem-solving skills.
+Managing sales teams successfully requires the sales manager to be skilled in several diverse areas.
+These areas include, but not limited to: decision-making and objectives setting, organizing the tasks necessary to achieve them, leading and motivating the sales team, and problem-solving skills.
 Senior-level managers or executive officers may set the goals of the organization.
 Nonetheless, most sales managers are charged with setting the objectives of their unit to meet the goals of the organization.
 They are also in charge of developing a budget to support them.
 It is not an easy task.
 It is a challenging one!

 The sales manager must make decisions about how to organize the work and who is going to handle each task.
 They may include broader-level decisions, such as deciding how to organize the sales force (for example, by industry, geography, or product line).
 Sales managers’ decisions may also include more narrow-level decisions, such as assigning specific salespeople to specific clients.
 Additionally, they make decisions on how to divide responsibilities for team-based selling efforts.
 Those responsibilities may include, for example, deciding who should handle outbound calls to qualify prospects, or who should meet and present products to clients.
 Decisions may also include who should follow up and offer them sales support.

-Sales managers also typically play an essential role when it comes to staffing.
-They often work very closely with their human resources department to recruit and select new sales force members.
+Sales managers often work very closely with their human resources department to recruit and select new sales force members.
 At other times, they leave most of the recruiting and screening activities to their human resource department.
 The department then refers the top candidates to the sales managers for consideration and final hire or no-hire decisions.

 Furthermore, managing sales teams requires the sales manager to make sure salespeople have an incentive to do their jobs well.
 Training and developing members of the sales team, as well as coaching them, are also equally important tasks.

 Also, sales management responsibilities involve measuring and analyzing the performance of the sales force and, when needed, taking corrective actions to meet the initial objectives.
 In essence, this is analysis and problem-solving skills.